uncomplicate/neanderthal/articles/getting_started.md

 ## Usage

+This is what you'll be able to do after the [installation](#installation):

 First `use` or `require` `uncomplicate.neanderthal.core` and `uncomplicate.neanderthal.native` in your namespace, and you'll be able to call appropriate functions from the Neanderthal library.

 ```clojure
 (ns example